IgniteUI/igniteui-docfx/en/components/menus/toolbar.md

 # Angular Toolbar Overview

-The Angular Toolbar component is a companion conainer for UI operations to interact both standalone or with the Angular Data Chart & [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxcategorychartcomponent.html) components.
-This allows you to easily choose from a preset of properites on the eg. [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdatachartcomponent.html) with predefined SVG icons, but it also gives you the ability to create custom tools for your project.
+The Angular Toolbar component is a companion container for UI operations to interact both standalone or with the Angular Data Chart & [`IgxCategoryChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxcategorychartcomponent.html) components.
+This allows you to easily choose from a preset of properties and tools with predefined SVG icons, but it also gives you the ability to create custom tools for your project.
 Benefiting from a number of attributes, you can define or change the icon in use or apply different actions to it.
-The [`IgxToolbarComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolbarcomponent.html) will display it's own SVG icons.

 ## Angular Toolbar Example